-- Type: String - Description: Specify the type of calculation. - scf: do self-consistent electronic structure calculation - relax: do structure relaxation calculation, one can use relax\nmax to decide how many ionic relaxations you want - cell-relax: do variable-cell relaxation calculation - nscf: do the non self-consistent electronic structure calculations.
+- Type: String - Description: Specify the type of calculation. - scf: do self-consistent electronic structure calculation - relax: do structure relaxation calculation, one can use relax\nmax to decide how many ionic relaxations you want - cell-relax: do variable-cell relaxation calculation

+- nscf: do the non self-consistent electronic structure calculations.
 For this option, you need a charge density file.
 For nscf calculations with planewave basis set, pw\diag\thr should be <= 1e-3 - get\pchg: For LCAO basis.
-Please see the explanation for variable nbands\istate and bands\to\print - get\wf: Envelope function for LCAO basis.
-Please see the explanation for variable nbands\istate - md: molecular dynamics - test\memory: checks memory required for the calculation.
-The number is not quite reliable, please use it with care - test\neighbour: only performs neighbouring atom search, please specify a positive search\radius manually. - gen\bessel: generates projectors (a series of Bessel functions) for DeePKS; see also keywords bessel\descriptor\lmax, bessel\descriptor\rcut and bessel\descriptor\tolerence.
+Please see the explanation for variable nbands\istate - get\wf: Envelope function for LCAO basis.
+Please see the explanation for variable nbands\istate - md: molecular dynamics - test\memory : checks memory required for the calculation.
+The number is not quite reliable, please use it with care - test\neighbour : only performs neighbouring atom search - gen\bessel : generates projectors (a series of Bessel functions) for DeePKS; see also keywords bessel\descriptor\lmax, bessel\descriptor\rcut and bessel\descriptor\tolerence.
 A file named jle.orb will be generated which contains the projectors.
-An example is provided in examples/H2O-deepks-pw esolver type symmetry

-- get\S: only works for multi-k calculation with LCAO basis.
+An example is provided in examples/H2O-deepks-pw - get\S : only works for multi-k calculation with LCAO basis.
 Generates and writes the overlap matrix to a file named SR.csr in the working directory.
-The format of the file will be the same as that generated by out\mat\hs2 - Default: scf
+The format of the file will be the same as that generated by out\mat\hs2 - Default: scf esolver\type symmetry

 - Type: String

 - Description: choose the energy solver.

 - ksdft: Kohn-Sham density functional theory

 - ofdft: orbital-free density functional theory

 - sdft: stochastic density functional theory

 - tddft: real-time time-dependent density functional theory (TDDFT)

 - lj: Leonard Jones potential

 - dp: DeeP potential, see details in md.md

-- · Default: ksdft
+- Default: ksdft

-- Type: Integer

-- Description: takes value 1, 0 or -1.

-- -1: No symmetry will be considered.

-- O: Only time reversal symmetry would be considered in symmetry operations, which implied k point and -k point would be treated as a single k point with twice the weight.

-- 1: Symmetry analysis will be performed to determine the type of Bravais lattice and associated symmetry operations. (point groups, space groups, primitive cells, and irreducible k-points)
+- Type: Integer - Description: takes value 1, 0 or -1. - -1: No symmetry will be considered. - Only time reversal symmetry would be considered in symmetry operations, which implied k point and -k point would be treated as a single k point with twice the weight. - 1: Symmetry analysis will be performed to determine the type of Bravais lattice and associated symmetry operations. (point groups, space groups, primitive cells, and irreducible k-points) - Default: - -1: if (dft\fuctional==hse/hf/pbe0/scan0/opt\orb or rpa==True) and calculation!=nscf.
+Currently symmetry is not supported in EXX (exact exchange) calculation. - 0: if calculation==md/nscf/get\pchg/get\wf/get\S or [gamma\only]==True symmetry\prec

-- Default:

-- 0:

-- \ if calculation==md/nscf/get\pchg/get\wf/get\S or [gamma\only]==True;

-- \ If (dft\fuctional==hse/hf/pbe0/scan0/opt\orb or rpa==True).
-Currently symmetry==1 is not supported in EXX (exact exchange) calculation.

-- 1: else

-symmetry\prec